bimalkaf/Android_MVVM_Retrofit/README.md

    Open the project in Android Studio or your preferred Android development environment.
 Build and run the application on an Android emulator or a physical Android device.

+## Branches

+This repository includes multiple branches to demonstrate various stages of development:

+- **retrofit_mvvm**: The base branch showcasing the implementation of MVVM architecture with Retrofit for API requests.

+- **retrofit_mvvm+dagger**: Extends the base branch with Dagger for dependency injection.

+- **retrofit_mvvm+dagger+hilt**: Further enhances the previous branch by replacing Dagger with Hilt for dependency injection.

+- **main**: The main branch where the latest features and enhancements from the other branches are merged.

+You can switch between branches to explore the different stages of development and see how Retrofit, MVVM, Dagger, and Hilt are integrated into the Weather App.

 ## Screenshots